platformsh/platformsh-docs/docs/src/create-apps/app-reference.md

 {{< codetabs >}}

 ---
-title=In the console
+title=In the Console
 file=none
 highlight=false
 ---

-1. In the console, navigate to your project.
+1. In the Console, navigate to your project.
 1. Open the environment where you'd like the crons to run.
 1. Click `Redeploy` next to the cron status of `Paused`.